ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - `ARTFactory.sol`: The factory contract for deploying and tracking ART contracts.
 - `ARTFactoryManager.sol`: The manager contract for handling role management and permissions.
 - `ARTToken.sol`: The ERC-721 contract for representing an artist's collection.
-- `ARTFactoryLib.sol`: Library with utility functions for the factory and manager.
+- `ARTFactoryLib.sol`: Library with utility functions for the factory and manager contracts.
 - `ARTTokenLib.sol`: Library with utility functions for the token contracts.
 - `ARTPermissions.sol`: Library defining the role-based access control system.

 ### Recent Changes

+- **One Contract Per Artist**: Enforced a restriction that allows each artist to deploy only one contract, with a clear error message when attempting to create multiple contracts.
 - **Royalty Permission Restrictions**: Modified the permission model to only allow Full Admins, Contract Owners (Artists), and Legacy Protectors to set or modify royalties.
 Previously, Minters, Full Editors, and Partial Editors (with token permission) could also set royalties.
 - **Removed Token Locking Feature**: Simplified the token management by removing the ability to lock tokens from editing.
 - **Artist Name Update Restrictions**: Modified the permission model to only allow Full Admins to update artist names.
 Previously, Legacy Protectors could also update artist names.